movcmpret/ezovpn/README.md

 __ezOVPN is still an unstable and insecure software, so please be careful and don't use this software, unless you operate on a safe environment.
 Keep in mind, that you use this software at your own risk.
 It is provided without any kind of warranty.__

+# Troubleshooting
+There are several common problems that may occur.

+## Java: "Cannot find Mainclass com.movcmpret..."
+This error mostly occurs, because the destination system has no JavaFX support.
+Unfortunately, there still exist some packaging problems with maven, which is why you need to install the required libs for JavaFX manually.
+Since this runs with Java 8 following apt packages are required (For Ubuntu; Please check for similar packages in for your dist):

+- openjfx=8u161-b12-1ubuntu2
+- libopenjfx-jni=8u161-b12-1ubuntu2
+- libopenjfx-java=libopenjfx-jni=8u161-b12-1ubuntu2

 # Credits